euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

    Global clusters of the Wikipedia articles on the United States (left), Game of Thrones (middle), and World War 2 (right). :label:`egfig`

-Fig. 4 shows four screenshots of the visualization of the Wikipedia articles on the United States, including everything enabled and detail views that only show the intersection set of words, words only present in the 2013 revision of the article and words only present in the 2015 revision of the article.
+Fig. 4 shows four screenshots of the visualization of the Wikipedia articles on the United States including an overview and detail views that only show the intersection set of words, words only present in the 2013 revision of the article, and words only present in the 2015 revision of the article.

 When applied to Game of Thrones, it is e.g. easy to visually compare characters names, i.e. first names, that were removed since 2013 and that were added in 2015.
 Using the online demo available [Heu15], this technique can be applied to the Wikipedia articles on the United States and World War 2.
-The technique can also be applied to compare the Google searches of an individual.
+The technique can also be applied to visualize the Google search history of an individual.

 .. figure:: topic_comparison_usa.png